 Water Quality Program

 Salem, Oregon 97301

 Agricultural Water Quality Program Complaint Form

-The Oregon Department of Agriculture is charged with the investigation of situations that would cause pollution of public waterways.
-The department does not regulate odor, dust, or nuisance complaints caused by normal farming.
+The Oregon Department of Agriculture is charged with the investigation of situations that cause pollution of public waterways.
+The Department does not regulate odor, dust, or nuisance complaints caused by normal farming.

 If you have any questions, or would like to discuss your concern, please contact the Water Quality Specialist